Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 159.  ### Question159
-Continuous Integration (CI) provides the following advantages: Select all that apply
+Continuous Integration (CI) provides the following advantages: (select all that apply)

 - [x] Less back-tracking to discover where things went wrong, so you can spend more time building features.
 - [x] Allows teams to detect problems early.